How to Apply

 • Christoph Aeppli

-3. PFAS sources: Collect field samples, measure PFAS, and perform data analysis to identify various PFAS sources in en estuary
+2. Sources and fate PFAS in the ocaen: Collect field samples, measure PFAS, and perform data analysis to identify PFAS sources in an estuary

 See the website for more information about the Aeppli lab.